How to write effective Project Objectives and Project Descriptions

 A project description makes it easy for everyone involved to understand the context and purpose of the project and allows you to define your objective clearly.

 The length of a project description can vary however on average can be between 50 – 100 words.
 Your description should contain your project goals, success metrics, project members, budget, milestones and deliverables, timeline and schedule.

-I have a included a sample marketing project description below to use a reference for the next time you need to write yours and summarized the details under the headings below as a reference.
+I have included a sample marketing project description below to use as a reference for the next time you need to write yours and summarized the details under the headings below as a reference.